encode/django-rest-framework/docs/api-guide/renderers.md

 ## JSONRenderer

-Renders the request data into `JSON` enforcing ASCII encoding
+Renders the request data into `JSON`, using ASCII encoding.

 The client may additionally include an `'indent'` media type parameter, in which case the returned `JSON` will be indented.
 For example `Accept: application/json; indent=4`.